heavyk/meaningful-chaos/NEXT-STEPS.md

+### redis module (c++ code)
+- build a redis module similar to neural-redis
+- use inner product for searches. for a small universe, it should be fast enough

 ### render process
 - add tabs to hide/show the camera
 - add a svg or some html div which gets movement from arrow keys / wasd